BabylonJS/Documentation/content/How_To/Create_A_Game/lanterns.md

 This goes through the entire scene, looks for what the lightSphere intersects with and pushes those meshes to the list of what our light affects.
 I was able to achieve this by referring to what was done in this

-PG: <Playground id="#WJWSNL" title="Lanterns Playground" description="Playground Creation and Positioning of Multiple Lights." image=""/>
+PG: <Playground id="#WJWSNL" title="Lanterns Playground" description="Playground Creation and Positioning of Multiple Lights."/>

 **Note: the implementation for the lights here is what I had before making adjustments during the performance phase.
 If you'd like to see the final version, take a look at the [performance](/guidedLearning/createAGame/performance#lights) section.**